On noncontinuous bisymmetric strictly monotone operations: Concluding remarks and open problems

 Finally, the phenomenon of \emph{one-point reflexivity} remains poorly understood.
 Our construction in the associative case ($\alpha=\beta=1$, Remark~\ref{rem:onepoint}) shows that a single reflexive point can occur at a boundary point introduced as a neutral element, while the operation remains discontinuous inside~$I$.

-\begin{que}[One-point reflexivity] In the associative or in the general bisymmetric setting, can a discontinuous partially strictly increasingoperation $F:I^2\to I$ be reflexive at an \emph{interior} point $c\in I$?
+\begin{que}[One-point reflexivity] In the associative or in the general bisymmetric setting, can a discontinuous partially strictly increasing operation $F:I^2\to I$ be reflexive at an \emph{interior} point $c\in I$?
 Does one-point interior reflexivity force any local continuity? \end{que}

-We believe that further progress on these problems will require a deeper understanding of the fine structure of bisymmetric operations beyond the quasi-sum setting, and in particular of the interaction between algebraic properties (bisymmetry, associativity, symmetry, reflexivity) and order-theoretic regularity.
+We believe that further progress on these problems will require a deeper understanding of the fine structure of bisymmetric operations beyond the quasi-sum setting, and in particular, of the interaction between algebraic properties (bisymmetry, associativity, symmetry, reflexivity) and order-theoretic regularity.